albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 **Why this matters:**
 - Not every session results in a booking (browsing behavior is valuable)
 - Users might book flights only, or hotels only, or neither
-- We want to understand all engagement patterns, not just completed bookings
+- I want to understand all engagement patterns, not just completed bookings

-This decision allows us to segment users based on browsing behavior, conversion patterns, and booking preferences.
+This decision allows me to segment users based on browsing behavior, conversion patterns, and booking preferences.

 ---